apache/cloudstack-www/src/pages/contribute.md

 Developers, of course, are also welcome.
 See the [Developer Resources](/developers) page!

-If you just want to report a bug, that's easily done in our [github project issues list](https://github.com/apache/cloudstack/issues).
+If you just want to report a bug, that's easily done in our [GitHub project issues list](https://github.com/apache/cloudstack/issues).
 Go there and click [new issue](https://github.com/apache/cloudstack/issues/new/choose).